keplercore/X-ray-project/README.md

 <b> Model chosen </b>

 As per chosen target - only the CNN has met over >80% validation accuracy, thus being the only project being ported to the ruidmentary implementation in "X_ray_implement.ipynb" via Keras' serialization.

-Code output interpretation - first value in vector is probability of the X-ray presenting without pneumonia, second - with pneumonia.